kevinohara80/dmc/README.md

     logins                           list your salesforce logins
-    login [options] <org>            login to a Salesforce organization logout [org]                     logout of a Salesforce organization index [options] [org]            indexes metadata for a target org open [org]                       open the target org in a browser window identity [options]               show the identity for the specified org deploy [options] [globs...]      deploy metadata to target org retrieve [options] [globs...]    retrieve metadata from target org resources [options]              list all of the available api resources
+    login [options] <org>            login to a Salesforce organization logout [org]                     logout of a Salesforce organization use [options] <org>              quickly set your default org in your configruation index [options] [org]            indexes metadata for a target org open [org]                       open the target org in a browser window identity [options]               show the identity for the specified org deploy [options] [globs...]      deploy metadata to target org retrieve [options] [globs...]    retrieve metadata from target org watch [options] [globs...]       watch files and deploy metadata to target org resources [options]              list all of the available api resources

   Options: